 Bangalore boasts the largest number of motorbikes of any city in the world.
 The guys at work have told me that stat a few times and I have also read it somewhere, so it must be true.
 The police department of Bangalore have every safety precaution in place like any other city around the world.
-Helmets are required, road-worthy certificates are required, special licenses are given for the various sizes.
+Helmets are required, road-worthy certificates are required, special licenses are given for the various sizes and you’ll need motorcycle insurance to be able to drive with the rest of the many mopeds and motorcycles.
 And I have actually seen a police officer giving a ticket to a motorcyclist once — in the MIDDLE of road, during rush hour traffic (why they didn’t move to the curb is beyond me).
 Yet with all of those processes in place, it appears — at least to me the outsider — that anarchy reigns supreme here in Bangalore.
 NOTE: I have added a lovely little slide show of some of the madness that goes on here, I hope you will pause the photos I’ve snapped over the past week, please look at them one by one because there are a couple of real winners in the bunch, with one of gramma sat side saddle with her belly roll hanging out and more!

 After living the past eight years in Barcelona I am accustomed to living and driving alongside motorbikes.
 But the craziest thing I ever saw in Barcelona was someone riding without a helmet two or three times.
 What I have seen here in only two weeks is insane.